 - Non-invasive, non-destructive and totally safe.

-- The only non-intrusive method capable of accurately locating non-metallic subsurface features and utilities (e.g., clay, concrete, fibreglass, PVC conduit, or fibre optic cables).
+- The only non-intrusive method capable of accurately locating non-metallic subsurface features and utilities (e.g., clay, concrete, fiberglass, PVC conduit, or fiber optic cables).

 - A geophysical probing technique based on the transmission of pulsed electromagnetic energy into the subsurface and the measurement of the strength of the reflected energy.